-7) What creative solutions can undo and dismantle the root causes and, thereby, contribute toward creating a peaceful and prosperous future worth envisioning for our youth and the generations to come?
-Note: The focus is on systemic changes not merely coping.
+7) What creative solutions can contribute toward creating a future worth envisioning for our youth and the generations to come?
+Note: The focus is on systemic changes, not merely coping.

 8) How can these solutions be best introduced into the educational system?

 9) What is the first step that each of us can take in the implementation?